MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/acosfunction.md

 ---
 title: acos() - Azure Data Explorer
-description: Learn how to use the function acos() to calculate the angle of the cosine input in Azure Data Explorer. ms.reviewer: alexans ms.topic: reference ms.date: 09/20/2022
+description: Learn how to use the function acos() to calculate the angle of the cosine input. ms.reviewer: alexans ms.topic: reference ms.date: 09/20/2022